cccoding365/cccoding365.github.io/README.md

 </h1>

 <p align="center">
-Changing the world with code is hard, but doing something meaningful is just fine.
+Changing the world with code is hard, but doing something interesting is just fine.
 </p>

 <p align="center">